 In game, this means explosions and gunfire won’t sound any louder than they should.
 It also means parts of speech in the high range, like sibilant sounds (F, S, and Sh sounds) won’t get lost over voice chat as easily, though that also depends on the microphone of whoever you’re talking to.

-In music, this means you shouldn’t have much trouble with different instruments drowning each other out when they’re not supposed to.
+When listening to music, this means you shouldn’t have much trouble with different instruments drowning each other out when they’re not supposed to.
 For instance, In Miles Davis’s chaotic masterpiece “Give it up,” you won’t have much issue keeping track the very slight guitar riffs in the background or the slap bass line despite the booming bass drum and trumpet dominating the low and high ends of the song.

 The Arctis 1 Wireless offers pretty standard isolation for a gaming headset, though its airweave pads definitely let in more sound than leatherette.
 You shouldn’t have much issue from the typical noises of the home.
 This won’t fare so well outdoors or in a noisy cafe, which is unfortunate given how device-friendly it is.